 Of course, many times what you are not interested in or worse yet that you do not want to have in your memory are shocking bad things that have happened to us is like the virus in a computer.

-We want to permanently remove it and although we eliminate some of the viruses, it still affects memory and the functioning of oneself in your life.
+We want to remove it, and although we eliminate some viruses, it still affects memory and the functioning of oneself in your life.

-And there are other factors such as change of location, diet, emotional problems, and disorders,
+And there are other factors, such as a change of location, diet, emotional problems, and disorders,

 Or it could be a chemical problem of the brain, but we are going to see it from the point of view that it is not any of those.